Ko wai mātou

 board

 Sandra Dickson (she/they) is a Pākehā gender non-conforming woman of Scottish, Canadian and English descent.
-She has 30 years’ experience working in Takatāpui and Rainbow communities and family and sexual violence prevention at local, national and international levels.
+She has more than 30 years’ experience working in Takatāpui and Rainbow communities and family and sexual violence prevention at local, national and international levels.
 She is also autistic, bisexual, and a survivor.
 To bring a specific focus on Takatāpui and Rainbow people’s experiences of violence, Sandra informally founded Hohou Te Rongo Kahukura in 2015.
-Today, Sandra is involved with Hohou Te Rongo Kahukura’s research, community development and violence response mahi and holds advisory roles for the New Zealand Family Violence Clearinghouse and government.
+Today, Sandra is involved with Hohou Te Rongo Kahukura’s research, community development and violence response mahi and holds advisory roles for Vine (formerly the New Zealand Family Violence Clearinghouse) and government.

 Our kaimahi